krieselreihe/natr/README.md

 natr "src/**/__tests__/*.(js|jsx)"
 ```

 It uses [fast-glob](https://github.com/mrmlnc/fast-glob) and you can find documentation about the supported patterns at the [fast-glob pattern syntax documentation](https://github.com/mrmlnc/fast-glob#pattern-syntax).
-If you do not want to use _fast-glob_ for pattern matching you can write patterns without quotes to let your shell handle the file matching:
+If you do not want to use _fast-glob_ for "pattern matching" you can write patterns without quotes to let your shell handle the file matching:

 ```bash
 natr src/__tests__/*.js